Course page PDF

 Annealing: cool a molten metal slowly to make it strong.

-• At each step, try a random neighbour.
+• Each step: try a random neighbour.

 High \(T\): exploration.
 Low \(T\): exploitation.